Statistical Inference for inter-arrival times of extreme events in bursty time series: Predicting the time of the next threshold crossing

-According to Figure \ref{fig:flares}, for a threshold \(\ell\) at the \(k\)-th order statistic, the fitted threshold exceedance time distribution is where \(\beta = 0.85\) and \(\sigma_0 = 3.0 \times 10^7 {\rm sec}\).
+According to Figure \ref{fig:flares}, for a threshold \(\ell\) at the \(k\)-th order statistic, the estimated threshold exceedance time distribution is approximately where \(\hat{\beta} = 0.9\) and \(\hat{\sigma}_0 = 3.0 \times 10^7 {\rm sec}\).
 Unlike the exponential distribution, the Mittag-Leffler distribution is not memoryless, and the probability density of the time \(t\) until the next threshold crossing will depend on the time \(t_0\) elapsed since the last threshold crossing.
-This density equals where \(f(\,\cdot\, | \beta, k^{1/\beta} \sigma_0)\) is the probability density of \({\rm ML}(\beta, k^{1/\beta} \sigma_0)\).
+This density is approximately equal to where \(f(\,\cdot\, | \beta, k^{-1/\beta} \sigma_0)\) is the probability density of \({\rm ML}(\beta, k^{-1/\beta} \sigma_0)\).
 The more time has passed without a threshold crossing, the more the probability distribution shifts towards larger values for the next crossing (see Figure \ref{fig:hazard}, left panel).
-The hazard rate represents the risk of a threshold crossing per unit time, and is a decreasing function for the Mittag-Leffler distribution.
+The hazard rate approximates the risk of a threshold crossing per unit time, and is a decreasing function for the Mittag-Leffler distribution.

 The closer \(\beta\) is to \(1\), the more the hazard rate mimics that of an exponential distribution (a constant function, see Figure \ref{fig:hazard}, right panel).

-It is beyond the scope of the current paper to incorporate parameter uncertainty into our predictive distribution for the next threshold crossing; however, methods as described by Scarrott and Macdonald (2012) and Lee, Fan, and Sisson (2015) are likely to extend to our setting.